Updated Last: Aug. 26th, 2023

 The PCP2P will be a “mass start” of sorts.
 The event is chip timed, so you don’t need to be in front to have an accurate time.
 There will be five clusters spaced at least one minute apart from one another.
 Where you start is up to you, don’t be a poser, race in the group you feel you’ll most likely finish in.

 And a special note to our fast (7 – 8 hr) age group riders.
 PLEASE, don’t be an asshat as you ride up into and through the tail-end of the Pro/Open Women’s group.
 Be polite, ask for the trail to make a safe pass.
-You are not going to win the P2P on the Round Valley section of the race!
 If we continue to get complaints about this, and we can identify you by your number when there is an incident, you will be DQ’d.

-There will be 3 feed zones and an H20 only station
+There will be 3 feed zones and an H20 station

-- Deer Valley @ Silver Lake Lodge (Mile 28) (Support and Spectators Must Park HERE and ride lift up – each racer gets two free lift tickets to provide to family/friends)
+- Deer Valley @ Silver Lake Lodge (Mile 25): Support and Spectators Must Park HERE and ride lift up (Lift opens at 8 AM) – each racer gets two free lift tickets to provide to family/friends)

-- H20 station (Mile 33) – don’t blow by this without topping off your water, you may regret it on a warm day.
+- H20 station (Mile 30) – don’t blow by this without topping off your water; you may regret it on a warm day.

 - Park City Support Station (Mile 53) Bottom of First Time Lift – North End of Base Area.

-- On the Mid-Mountain trail just when you really, really need it (Mile 63).
-This will have the good stuff to get you to the finish area; Salts, Coke, Electrolyte tabs, etc…
+- On the Mid-Mountain trail, just when you need it (Mile 63) – The OASIS, you just might never leave.
+This will have the good stuff and more, all aimed at getting you to the finish line.

 The feed zones are not neutral – meaning racers are not required to stop if you spend 5 minutes at the feed zone and the guy behind you rides on – you’ll drop 5 minutes to him.
 Also, you can coordinate support anywhere you would like on the course.